About the course

 C# .NET Developers who are looking to build commercial Blazor WebAssembly apps on top of Microsoft's ASP.NET Core platform.

-Delegates should also have experience with any kind of web development using HTML5 and CSS (not necessarily with a JavaScript framework for instance).
+Delegates should also have experience with any kind of web development using HTML5 and CSS (not necessarily with a JavaScript framework).

 Introduction to Blazor